 Since TB is transmitted by airborne droplets from respiratory secretions it is a public health risk.
 It can spread in confined populations, such as correctional facilities, nursing homes, and schools.
 Those who are very young, elderly, or have diseases and conditions that compromise their immune systems tend to be especially vulnerable.
 AFB smears and cultures can help track and minimize the spread of TB in these populations and help determine the effectiveness of treatment.

 How is the sample collected for testing?

-Since M. tuberculosis and M. avium most frequently infect the lungs (pulmonary disease), sputum is the most commonly tested sample.
-Sputum is phlegm, thick mucous that is coughed up from the lungs.
+Since M. tuberculosis and M. avium most frequently infect the lungs (pulmonary disease), is the most commonly tested sample.
+Sputum is phlegm - thick mucous that is coughed up from the lungs.
 Usually, three to five early morning samples are collected (on consecutive days) in individual sterile cups.

 Since young children cannot produce a sputum sample, gastric washings/aspirates may be collected.
 This involves introducing saline into the stomach through a tube, followed by fluid aspiration.

-If the doctor suspects TB is present outside of the lungs (extrapulmonary), he/she may test the body fluids and tissues most likely affected.
-For instance, one or more urine samples may be collected if he/she suspects TB has infected the kidneys.
-A needle may used to collect fluid from joints or from other body cavities, such as the pericardium or abdomen.
-Occasionally, the doctor may collect a sample of cerebral spinal fluid (CSF) or perform a minor surgical procedure to obtain a tissue biopsy.
+If the doctor suspects TB is present outside of the lungs (extrapulmonary), they may test the body fluids and tissues most likely affected.
+For instance, one or more urine samples may be collected if they suspect TB has infected the kidneys.
+A needle may be used to collect fluid from or from other body cavities, such as the or abdomen.
+Occasionally, the doctor may need to collect a sample of or perform a minor surgical procedure to obtain a tissue biopsy.